kulvind3r/GamingGaiden/Manual.md

 Notify icon menu *Stop Tracker*.
 To resume tracking, icon menu *Start Tracker*

 ### Help!
+I accidentally corrupted / lost / deleted some or all of my data.
+How do I restore?

+Check the backup folder in the install directory, it should have backups of database.
+Exit the app.
+Copy the database file from backup zip to install directory and start the app again.

+### Help!
 Gaming Gaiden is not tracking emulated games launched from emulator application directly.

 It cannot.
 Games launched directly from emulator GUI like Retroarch, PCSX2, Dolphin or Duckstation might not have *Command lines* attached in Windows process.
 You must either use a Frontend like EmulationStation, Launchbox etc with *Command line* or Windows desktop shortcuts to the emulators with *Command lines*